Kineforce/sampleCarousel/readme.md

 *carousel_sample.js* and *carousel_sample.css*
 - Import them to your main HTML file;

-After you've downloaded the necessary failes and imported them to your main html file, you can instantiate a new sampleCarousel by doing the following steps:
+After you've downloaded the necessary files and imported them to your main html file, you can instantiate a new sampleCarousel by doing the following steps:

     let sample_carousel = new SampleCarousel(
         carousel_texts,